 Why your address is important

-Every politician - whether Federal, State or local - represents people from a specific area.
+Every politician - whether federal, state or local - represents people from a specific area.

 Where you live determines the person you are allowed to vote for at an election.
-More specifically, it's where the electoral roll (the list of addresses of everyone enrolled to vote in Australia) SAYS you live that determines who you can vote for.
+More specifically, it's where the electoral roll (the list of addresses of everyone enrolled to vote in Australia) says you live that determines who you can vote for.

 If you want to vote for people who represent the area that you live in, you have to make sure the electoral roll has your current address on it.
 Otherwise you may end up voting for people who represent a different area from where you live.
 You don't want to be voting for who will represent the people of Wangaratta if you're living in Ararat, do you?